carlylechia/COVID911/README.md

 ## Live Demo

+[Click here](https://covid-cop.netlify.app/) to visit the site.

+## Video Presentation

+Click [this link](https://www.loom.com/share/cf02cd71964f473baa5ea83058ba3757) to watch a video of the author talking about this project on loom.

 ## Getting Started

 To get a local copy up and running follow these simple example steps. for SSH: